myshell-ai/AIlice/README.md

 # Future Development Roadmap

-Alice's fundamental tasks are twofold: **one is to fully unleash the capabilities of LLM based on text into the real world; the other is to explore better mechanisms for long-term memory and forming a coherent understanding of vast amounts of text**.
+AIlice's fundamental tasks are twofold: **one is to fully unleash the capabilities of LLM based on text into the real world; the other is to explore better mechanisms for long-term memory and forming a coherent understanding of vast amounts of text**.
 Our development efforts revolve around these two focal points.

 If you are interested in the development of AIlice itself, you may consider the following directions: